The Cost of Information: The Case of Constant Marginal Costs

-\paragraph{Continuous Choice.} The main insight emerging from the above example is that under the LLR cost closer states are harder to distinguish, in the sense that acquiring information that finely discriminates between them is more costly.
-This, in turn, implies that the choice probabilities cannot vary abruptly across nearby states.
+A feature of the LLR cost is its ability to model the fact that closer states are harder to distinguish, in the sense that acquiring information that finely discriminates between them is more costly.
+This, in turn, suggests that choice probabilities cannot vary abruptly across nearby states.

-We now extend this intuition to more general decision problems.
-We assume that the state space $\Theta$ is endowed with a distance $d:\Theta \times \Theta \to \RR$.
-In the previous example, $d$ is simply the difference $|i-j|$ in the number of blue dots.